Unit CastleUnicode

 function StringCopy(const S: String; const StartIndex, CountToCopy: Integer): String;

-Copy a number of given Unicode characters from given string.
+Copy a number of Unicode characters from given string, from given position.

 StartIndex is 1-based, i.e. the first Unicode character in String has index 1, last Unicode character has index StringLength(S).